joao-paulo-santos/GE-Library/documentation/TESTING.md

 # Testing and Validation

-This document covers testing procedures to validate our Granado Espada Tool Library implementations against the original Windows tools.
+This document covers testing procedures to validate our Granado Espada Tool Library implementations against the original tools.

 ## Current Project Status